cdl-saarland/MemInstrument-Runtime/README.md

 * `sleep`

-    This mechanism does not provide any memory safety guarantees, but rather only executes stores to a volatile variable to spent time ("sleep").
+    This mechanism does not provide any memory safety guarantees, but rather only executes stores to a volatile variable to spend time ("sleep").

 * `rt_stat`